rauschma/server-side-rendered-css/README.md

 * Initially manually.
 * Soon after: automatically, somehow.
 There are several libraries out there that can be used.

+## Benefits of this approach

+* Node.js is fine with the JSON imports – in contrast to importing CSS, which doesn’t work for this use case.
+* TypeScript warns us during editing if we get CSS names wrong.

 ## Bundlers that may be able to support CSS+JSON – with the right plugin

 ### esbuild